WSMorrison/BricksThenMadeNow/README.md

 The text colors are nearly black.
 The main color is essentially black, while muted is a dark gray different enough to indicated a difference in content.

 ![Accent colors](/assets/readme-images/colors-accent.jpg)<br>
 The accent colors are similar to those used by Lego.
 They are used in the title, for design reasons.
-The yellow color is used in selected buttons, like the buttons that add items to cart or process payment, to indicated urgency and call the user to action.
+The info bar between the header and body of the site, where the customer can see their current navigation and where the sort dropdown is on the items page, is the yellow accent color.
+The yellow color is also used in selected buttons, like the buttons that add items to cart or process payment, to indicated urgency and call the user to action.
 It is also used in the payment handling overlay.
 The blue color is used on image place holders, and also used to replace the native blue color used by links.
-The red is only used around the item and sku deletion buttons on the item detail page, when staff is logged in.
-The yellow is also used similarly for the edit buttons.
-When these colors are used for anything other than text, the are used at a level of transparancy to limit their intensity.
+The red is only used around the Item and Sku deletion buttons on the item detail page, when staff is logged in.
+When these colors are used for anything other than text, the are used at a level of transparancy to limit their intensity, except on the info bar below the header and above the body, where maximum contrast ws desired.

-The Color scheme was developed with help from [Color Contrast Checker](https://coolors.co/contrast-checker/), [Color Shades Online Generator](https://gradients.app/en/shades/), and [Coolers.](https://coolors.co/)
+The Color scheme was developed with help from [Color Contrast Checker](https://coolors.co/contrast-checker/) and [Color Shades Online Generator](https://gradients.app/en/shades/), and [Coolers](https://coolors.co/) was used to prepare the swatches for the Readme.

 ### Typography